Generalization of Wigner Time Delay to Sub-Unitary Scattering Systems

 Equation (\ref{eq8}) for the real part is formed by two Lorentzians for each mode of the closed system, potentially with different signs.
 This is a striking difference from the case of the flux-preserving system in which the conventional Wigner time delay is expressed as a single Lorentzian for each resonance mode \cite{Lyub77}.
 Namely, the first Lorentzian is associated with the $n$th zero while the second is associated with the corresponding pole of the scattering matrix.
 The widths of the two Lorentzians are controlled by system scattering properties, and when $\text{Im}z_n \to \gamma \pm 0$ the first Lorentzian in Eq. \ref{eq8} acquires the divergent, delta-functional peak shape, of either positive or negative sign, centered at $E=\text{Re}z_n$.
 Note that the first term in Eq. \ref{eq9} changes its sign at the same energy value.
 These properties are indicative of the ``perfect resonance'' condition, with divergence in the real part of the Wigner time delay signalling the wave/particle being perpetually trapped in the scattering environment.
 In different words, the energy of the incident wave/particle is perfectly absorbed by the system due to the finite losses.

 The pair of equations (\ref{eq8}, \ref{eq9}) forms the main basis for our consideration.
-In particular, we demonstrate in the Supplementary Material \cite{SuppMat} that in the regime of well-resolved resonances Eqs. (\ref{eq8}) and (\ref{eq9}) can be used for extracting the positions of both poles and zeros in the complex plane from experimental measurements, provided the rate of uniform absorption $\gamma$ is independently known.
+In particular, we demonstrate in the Supp.
+Mat.
+Section I \cite{SuppMat} that in the regime of well-resolved resonances Eqs. (\ref{eq8}) and (\ref{eq9}) can be used for extracting the positions of both poles and zeros in the complex plane from experimental measurements, provided the rate of uniform absorption $\gamma$ is independently known.
 We would like to stress that in general the two Lorentzians in (\ref{eq8}) are centered at different energies because generically the pole position $E_n$ does not coincide with the real part of the complex zero $\text{Re}z_n$.

 From a different angle it is worth noting that there is a close relation between the objects of our study and the phenomenon of the so called Coherent Perfect Absorption (CPA) which attracted considerable attention in recent years, both theoretically and experimentally \cite{CPA,Baran17,antilasing,Chen2020,Hougne20}.
 Namely, the above-discussed match between the uniform absorption strength and the imaginary part of scattering matrix zero $\gamma=\text{Im}z_n$ simultaneously ensures the determinant of the scattering matrix to vanish, see Eq. (\ref{eq5}).
 This is only possible when $\ket{\psi_\text{out}}=0$ despite the fact that $\ket{\psi_\text{in}}\neq 0$, which is a manifestation of CPA, see e.g. \cite{Li2017,Fyodorov2017}.